hcliedtke/ADDA_taller2/paper_discussion/paper_discussion.md

   * How many biological replicates?
   * Is there a "control" vs. "treatment", or "phenotype 1" vs "phenotype 2"?
 * Is there a reference genome available?
-* What are some methodological aspects for the nucleic acid extraction and sequencing methods?
 * What software/methods are used?
 For:
   * Transcriptome assembly
   * Reads quantification